Keto Frappuccino

 Flavor Variations

-While I like to stick to the classic coffee frappuccino, you can easily change up the flavors to some of Starbuck’s most popular flavors.
-Each of these would still be low carb and have less than 2 grams net carbs per beverage!
+While I like to stick to the classic coffee frappuccino, you can recreate some of Starbucks most popular drinks.
+Each of these would still be low carb and have less than 2 grams of net carbs per beverage!

-- Pumpkin spice– Add 1-2 tablespoons pumpkin puree and 1 tablespoon pumpkin spice.
+Pumpkin spice– Add 1-2 tablespoons pumpkin puree and 1/2 teaspoon pumpkin spice.

 Ingredients